AndreasAugustin/go-gitmoji-cli/README.md

 ## Installation

-:warning: Currently the package is in state `pre-alpha` please be aware that some functionality may change and some bugs may happen.
+:warning: Currently the package is in state `alpha` please be aware that some functionality may change and some bugs may happen.

 ### brew